rxRui/GFLMM/README.md

 # GFLMM
-Here are files to implement the functional random effects testing method for the GFLMM model proposed by Rui et al. (2024).
+Here are files to reproduce the functional random effects testing method for the GFLMM model proposed by Rui et al. (2024).
 For more details, please refer to the paper "Unveiling Schizophrenia: A Study with Generalized Functional Linear Mixed Model via the Investigation of Functional Random Effects".

 Before running the code, please make sure that the following required packages are installed and all .R files are placed at current workspace.
 Specifically, packages include: